kkwong44/cappadocia-tours/README.md

 * W3schools onclick event - [https://www.w3schools.com/jsref/event_onclick.asp](https://www.w3schools.com/jsref/event_onclick.asp)

 ### Media
+The images used in this website sre from the following:

 * The image logo has been edited and from [Pixabay.com](https://pixabay.com/)
 * The photo images are taken by myself and copyright free

 ## Tools
+The tools used to carried out the development of this projract are:

 * Gitpod and Github
 * Image editor - Adobe Photoshop
 * Image file size optimiser - [tinypng.com](https://tinypng.com/)